How do you find out whether your product or services are meeting the needs and expectations of your customers?

-- When they’ve just made a purchase.
-Your customer has just worked their way through your site to make a purchase, so ask them what they’d like to see while it’s fresh in their minds.
+- When they’ve just made a purchase – Your customer has just worked their way through your site to make a purchase, so ask them what they’d like to see while it’s fresh in their minds.

 But most people have a present bias.
 We tend to prefer small rewards sooner than large rewards later.
 Even if your customers understand that responding to a survey will help them down the line, they’d prefer to have a small reward for sacrificing their time here and now.

 Say you’ve just programmed this survey to pop up (below).
-This proves to your customer that they’ll be rewarded right now for doing you the favor of completing a survey—playing into their present bias and motivation via positive incentives.
+It proves to your customer that they’ll be rewarded right now for doing you the favor of completing a survey—playing into their present bias and motivation via positive incentives.

-Those actual rewards can differ, depending on the information you’ve already collected and how you’ve segmented them—like whether they’re a first time customer, their gender and age bracket, and so on.
+Those actual rewards can differ, depending on the information you’ve already collected and how you’ve segmented them—like whether they’re a first-time customer, their gender and age bracket, and so on.